httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 fields.
 Clients that encounter such a certificate when processing a certification path MUST consider the certificate invalid.

-The wildcard character "*" MAY be used to represent that any set of subdomains is acceptable.
-This character MUST be the entirety of the first label if used, and MUST NOT occur elsewhere.
-(That is, "*.example.com" and "*" are acceptable, but "www.*.com" and "w*.example.com" are not).
+The wildcard character "*" MAY be used to represent that any previously authenticated identity is acceptable.
+This character MUST be the entirety of the name if used and MUST have a type of "dNSName".
+(That is, "*" is acceptable, but "*.com" and "w*.example.com" are not).

     id-ce-requiredDomain OBJECT IDENTIFIER ::=  { id-ce TBD1 }